 When in a foreign country—as a tourist, a resident, a retiree, etc.—you are subject to its laws.
 If you are arrested for breaking one of them, get a local lawyer quick.
 Your consulate, for example, likely will not be able to help much, other than perhaps to make a local attorney recommendation.
 My best advice on this point is, don’t get arrested.
 Know the laws of the country where you’re living and respect them.

 7. Do I need any vaccinations?

 It depends where you’re going.
 Some countries require you to have specific vaccinations before you’ll be permitted to enter.
-The U.S. Center for Disease Control (CDC) has a good section on its website discussing the question which vaccinations might be advisable, depending on your current state of health and where in the world you intend to spend time.
-Take a look: wwwnc.cdc.gov/travel/default.aspx.
+The U.S. Centers for Disease Control has a good section on its website discussing the question of which vaccinations might be advisable, depending on your current state of health and where in the world you intend to spend time.
+Take a look.